 By buying an Internet banking security token from your bank (if they offer one) or using one-time passwords, you will be able to do third party transfer to other accounts within and outside your bank as well as exchange foreign currency to Naira on your internet banking platform.
 All these you can do in the comfort of your home or office or even while on the move.

 However, some Internet banking platforms of Nigerian banks still leaves out some essential services, for example new account applications, currency exchange, cheque book requests, ATM/Debit/Credit card requests still require a visit to the bank.
+However, Nigerian banks like GTbank offer these and even more services.

 In the past, some banks did not offer the needed security like on-screen keyboard on their Internet banking platform, but hopefully this has changed.

 Despite these little drawbacks, Internet banking is still recommended as it enables you to conveniently access your bank account and perform banking transaction from anywhere almost 24/7.
+You can also checkout Mobile Banking.

 Features of an Internet banking platform